mugnozzo/list-of-useful-tools/README.md

 # List of useful tools

+**AS 2023-08-16 THE HTML VERSION OF THIS LIST IS AVAILABLE [HERE](https://mugnozzo.xyz/list-of-useful-tools "List of useful tools") WITH TAGS AND FUZZY SEARCH.
+I STILL HAVE TO SET THE TAGS ON THE NEW VERSION.**

 This is a list of tools that I find useful.
 Most of them are FLOSS, minimal and follow the KISS rule.

 ## 3d